LocationFray Luis de León, Las Condes, Santiago Metropolitan Region, Chile

 OwnerInmobiliaria Fernández Wood

-From the architect.
+Text description provided by the architects.
 Fray León building is a small set of 9 apartments located in the area of San Damián, in the district of Las Condes, in Santiago de Chile.

 The architectural proposal consists of breaking a body into small fragments that generate unique and identifiable volumes, without repetition and almost without modulation.
 We work in a way to generate identity and a sense belonging.
 Each apartment has its own particularity and characteristics.